 There may be times your electricity and/or gas supply is interrupted for maintenance or upgrades of meters or the network.

 Don’t let that worry you, these are called planned interruptions for a reason.
-If your electricity and/or gas is interrupted by us, you will receive written notice at least four business days in advance.
+If your electricity and/or gas is interrupted by us, we will notify you at least four business days in advance.
 If your supply is interrupted by your local electricity or gas distributor, they are also required to let you know at least 4 business days in advance.

 You know those stormy days when you’re unexpectedly left with no power, that is called an unplanned interruption.
 Sometimes they are caused by extreme weather conditions or it could be a road accident nearby that may have caused some damage.
 If there is life support equipment in your property and you unexpectedly find yourself with no electricity and/or gas you need to contact your local electricity and/or distributor immediately.